Unboxed-Software/solana-course/content/transfer-hook.md

-You will also want the latest version of the anchor CLI installed.
-You can follow the steps listed here to update via avm https://www.anchor-lang.com/docs/avm
+You will also want the latest version of the Anchor CLI installed.
+You can follow the steps to [update Anchor via avm](https://www.anchor-lang.com/docs/avm)